See how my friend Tynan turned his small art collection into a museum-quality display in his home.

 I interviewed him to find out why and how he did it.

-This article will help you upgrade how you show off cool stuff in your home.
+This article will help you make a home museum and upgrade how you show off cool stuff in your home.
 You can make your house or apartment feel like a really cool museum.

-How To Create Your Own Museum Displays at Home
+How To Create Your Own Home Museum Displays

 I asked Tynan what materials he used, the format and fonts for his museum placard template, the mounting process, and how he picked the layout.